 - Demonstrates a professional attitude and excellent customer service, and participates in continuous training.

 The Outstanding Professional Staff Member Award is presented to a Student Affairs staff member who has been employed for three years or more in the Student Affairs profession (whether that be at UTSA or another institution).

 - Demonstrates high level of dedication, initiative and cooperation in their job responsibilities.

-- Committed to programming and/or process improvement that contributes to the development of students and the division.
+- Shows comment to programming and/or process improvement that contributes to the development of students and the division.

 - Displays a professional demeanor with students and staff.